Differential KO-theory: constructions, computations, and applications: Introduction

-We also encounter other variants related to the spectrum KO, namely the ones arising from taking the underlying discrete form $O^\delta$ of the stable orthogonal group $O$, leading to the (orthogonal) algebraic K-theory of $\RR$ which we denote $K(O^\delta)$.
+We also encounter other variants related to the spectrum KO, namely the ones arising from taking the underlying discrete form ${\rm O}^\delta$ of the stable orthogonal group ${\rm O}$, leading to the (orthogonal) algebraic K-theory of $\RR$ which we denote $\op{K}({\rm O}^\delta)$.
 This is related to $\mathbf{K}{\rm O}$ and to the geometrically discrete spectrum $\delta({\rm KO})$ via diagram \eqref{agtpkocn1}, i.e., \( \xymatrix@R=4pt@C=4em{ & \mathbf{K}{\op{O}} \ar[rd]^-{\mathcal{I}} & \\ \op{K(O^{\delta})}\ar[ru]^{j}\ar[rr] & & \delta(\op{KO})\;. & } \) Similarly, the spectrum $\mathbf{K}{\rm O}_{\nabla}$ satisfies diagram \eqref{agtpkocn2}, i.e., \( \xymatrix@R=4pt@C=4em{ & \mathbf{K}{\op{O}}_{\nabla} \ar[rd]^-{\mathcal{I}} & \\ \op{K(O^{\delta})}\ar[ru]^{j}\ar[rr] & & \delta(\op{KO})\;. & } \)

 The paper is organized as follows.
 In Section \ref{Ch-topKO} we provide the setting of the underlying topological KO-theory, starting with the coefficients, the description of the spectrum, and the product structure.
-In Section \ref{Sec-PontCh} we recall the Pontrjagin classes $p_i$ and the Pontrjagin character ${\rm Ph}$, together with their properties and corresponding differential form representatives.
-Then, in Section \ref{Sec-orgen}, we recall orientations and genera associated to KO-theory, mainly the $\hat{A}$-genus and to a lesser extent the somewhat related signature.
+In Subsection \ref{Sec-PontCh} we recall the Pontrjagin classes $p_i$ and the Pontrjagin character ${\rm Ph}$, together with their properties and corresponding differential form representatives.
+Then, in Subsection \ref{Sec-orgen}, we recall orientations and genera associated to KO-theory, mainly the $\hat{A}$-genus and to a lesser extent the somewhat related signature.
 Then we describe the Thom class in relation to the index.
-We end in Section \ref{Sec-cplx} by highlighting the basics of the relation to complex K-theory, focusing mainly on the Bott sequence which mixes the two theories, and which we refine later in Section \ref{Sec-cplx-diff}.
+We end this section in Subsection \ref{Sec-cplx} by highlighting the basics of the relation to complex K-theory, focusing mainly on the Bott sequence which mixes the two theories, and which we refine later in Subsection \ref{Sec-cplx-diff}.